Aaron Rodgers lashes out against NFL, ‘woke mob’ in defense of vaccination status

 Rodgers was revealed to have tested positive for the coronavirus Wednesday, and he will miss Sunday’s game against the Kansas City Chiefs.
 He cannot rejoin the Packers until the day before their Week 10 game against the Seattle Seahawks.
 Rodgers said he experienced symptoms of covid-19 and “didn’t feel great” earlier this week but was feeling better Friday.

 In August, Rodgers was told he was considered unvaccinated under protocols developed by the league and the NFL Players Association after he raised an issue regarding his vaccination classification.
-The Washington Post reported this week that Rodgers may have been interested in a homeopathic medicine alternative to vaccination.

 Rodgers responded to a reporter’s question in August about his vaccination status by saying he was “immunized.”
 At the start of a nearly 20-minute opening statement Friday during an appearance that lasted nearly an hour, Rodgers said he didn’t lie about his status.